-In 1967 a larger facility was constructed that over a number of years then housed bottlenose dolphins and the male killer whale 'Cuddles' who arrived in November 1968.
-The park also now owned and operated a zoo and marineland at Cleethorpes which opened in 1966 and for a period of time owned Dudley Zoo which displayed dolphins and also housed 'Cuddles' who was moved there from Flamingo Park in May 1971.
+In 1967 a larger facility was constructed that over several years then housed bottlenose dolphins and the male killer whale 'Cuddles' who arrived in November 1968.
+The park also now owned and operated a zoo and Marineland at Cleethorpes which opened in 1966 and for a period owned Dudley Zoo which displayed dolphins and also housed 'Cuddles' who was moved there from Flamingo Park in May 1971.
 The park was now owned by Scotia Pleasure Parks a diversion of Scotia Leisure whose board of directors included Don Robinson who was the also the owner of the Scarborough Marineland and Zoo.

-After this time the operators of Margate Dolphinarium where involved in suppling one or more dolphins for one summer season in 1979.
+After this time the operators of Margate Dolphinarium were involved in suppling one or more dolphins for one summer season in 1979.

 In 1978 the park was bought by a former director of Scotia Leisure Robert Gibb whose family continue to run the park today.
 From 1979 and until 1984 the facility remained empty and did not display animals.

 The last three dolphins arrived in 1984 - at the now renamed Flamingoland - and were owned and cared for by Dolphin Services UK.
 The animals remained on site until 1993 when the dolphinarium finally closed due to new husbandry legislation for UK cetaceans; the pool failed to remain legal due to it not being deep enough.

 The three female dolphins were then successfully relocated to European collections and have since successfully bred and reared several calves.